huddy67/Morrill-Hudson-Portfolio/scoreboardproject.md

 Planned next steps for coding and testing the display logic.
 Organized research notes and examples to prepare for writing and testing code.

 **12-13**
 Continued refining ideas for how final scores would be displayed clearly and consistently.
-Considered how the user would interact with the scoreboard to update scores.
+Consider how the user would interact with the scoreboard to update scores.

 **12-14**
 Reviewed safety considerations related to electrical components and wood construction.
 Noted areas where edges should be rounded and electronics enclosed.